-Milestone 2.5: Milestone 2.5: Workforce skills and development Milestone description Improve workforce sustainability by improving the work environment and identify the skills and trained requirements in a future more automated forest environment Achievement measures A report identifying skills required for new roles in forest machine operation Using a harvester simulator, actual versus simulated harvest will be compared to determine benefits of automated harvesting.
-Learning curves of operators will also be determined and the role of harvesting simulators in training for automated machines will be determine (University of Canterbury in conjunction with Toi Ohomai Institute of Technology) A developed suite of innovate training techniques and materials for these new roles implemented in the tertiary sector Forestry is seen as an attractive, exciting and stable career.
-A report identifying skill required for new roles in forest machine operation Start date 1 July 2021 End date 31 December 2025 Links to other milestones Dependent on 2.2, 2.3, 2.4 Contributes to 2.6, 2.7, 3.4 Associated with 1.7
+Milestone description Improve workforce sustainability by improving the work environment and identify the skills and trained requirements in a future more automated forest environment.
+Achievement measures A report identifying skills required for new roles in forest machine operation.
+Using a harvester simulator, actual versus simulated harvest will be compared to determine benefits of automated harvesting.
+Learning curves of operators will also be determined and the role of harvesting simulators in training for automated machines will be determined (University of Canterbury in conjunction with Toi Ohomai Institute of Technology).
+A developed suite of innovative training techniques and materials for these new roles is implemented in the tertiary sector.
+Forestry is seen as an attractive, exciting and stable career.
+A report identifying skills required for new roles in forest machine operation.
+Start date 1 July 2021 End date 31 December 2025 Links to other milestones Dependent on 2.2, 2.3, 2.4 Contributes to 2.6, 2.7, 3.4 Associated with 1.7

-Milestone 2.6: New Standards and Qualifications Milestone description Development of unit standards and qualifications to equip a more diverse forestry workforce Achievement measures A series of cross-sector workshops has been formed to develop new unit standards and qualifications.
+Milestone 2.6: New Standards and Qualifications

+Milestone description Development of unit standards and qualifications to equip a more diverse forestry workforce Achievement measures A series of cross-sector workshops has been formed to develop new unit standards and qualifications.
 New unit standards and qualifications are in place and supported by the sector.
 Start date 1 July 2022 End date 31 December 2025 Links to other milestones Dependent on 2.3, 2.4, 2.5 Contributes to 2.7 Associated with 1.7

-Milestone 2.7: Targeted Industry Projects Milestone description Targeted industry projects to address work force issues chosen each year.
-The investigation will provide recommendations to industry Achievement measures By 30 June 2018 complete a survey of mechanical log processor operators to determine training, experience, work hours, fitness, workload, levels of fatigue and impact on safety, quality and work experience.
+Milestone 2.7: Targeted Industry Projects

+Milestone description Targeted industry projects to address work force issues chosen each year.
+The investigation will provide recommendations to industry.
+Achievement measures By 30 June 2020 complete a survey of mechanical log processor operators to determine training, experience, work hours, fitness, workload, levels of fatigue and impact on safety, quality and work experience.
 Each year conduct and report on a relevant industry project determined by TSG.
 Start date 1 July 2019 End date 31 December 2025 Links to other milestones Dependent on 2.1, 2.2, 2.3, 2.4, 2.5, 2.6

-Objective 3 Objective 3: Commercialisation and Deploy
+Objective 3: Commercialisation and Deployment